zsuzsannamangu/JavaScript-Projects/README.md

 ### [Calculator](https://github.com/zsuzsannamangu/JavaScript-Projects/tree/main/Calculator)
 A basic 4 function calculator.
 Users can add, subtract, multiply and divide on a sleek web version of a calculator.

+## Usage
+To run the JavaScript projects in this repository, follow these steps:

+1. **Navigate to the project directory:**
+    ```bash
+    cd your-javascript-project
+    ```

+2. **Open the `index.html` file in your web browser:**
+    - You can do this by double-clicking the `index.html` file.
+    - Alternatively, you can open a terminal or command prompt, navigate to the project directory, and use a command to open the file.
+For example, on macOS and Linux:
+      ```bash
+      open index.html
+      ```
+      On Windows:
+      ```bash
+      start index.html
+      ```

+3. **Interacting with the Project:**
+    - Use your web browser to interact with the project as intended.

 ## Technologies used
 _JavaScript, HTML5, CSS3_

 ## Author

-Zsuzsanna Mangu - _Feel free to contact me at zsuzsannamangu[at]gmail.com with any questions.
+Zsuzsanna Mangu - _Feel free to contact me at zsuzsannamangu[at]gmail.com with any questions._

 ### License